Menopause is the hormonal change that women face when their bodies are no longer able to bear children.

 - My post talks of the need to open up a discussion on these issues.

-- The video below was taken at a poetry session I participated in, where I talk about cultural issues that can deprive women of rest, and the support of their husbands and families, at this time when they so desperately need it.
+- The video below was taken at a poetry session I participated in, where I talk about cultural issues that can deprive women of rest and support, from their husbands and families, at this time when they so desperately need it.

 - The end of my post has links to support sites for menopause and surgical menopause.